Rorquals

 Humpback Whale

-Humpback whale (Megaptera novaeangliae) is one of the commonest whales to see on photos - they put on excellent surface display and they are found almost everywhere in the world - in all oceans, except polar waters.
-They can weigh up to 30 tonnes - not as large as right whales but still larger than most other whales in the world.
+They can weigh up to 30 tons - not as large as right whales but still larger than most other whales in the world.
 There are about 7,000 individuals in the world, and the species is not endangered.

 Blue Whale